 The material you choose for a crown and bridge restoration is a major factor in the lab fee.
 A Porcelain Fused to Metal (PFM) crown might have a lab fee around $18 to $28, while full contour zirconia is often between $30 and $36.
 For enhanced esthetics, layered zirconia typically falls between $35 and $42.
 These differences show why discussing material benefits is so important for both your clinical outcome and the patient’s budget.

-A Look at Full Denture Fees Per Arch
+Understanding Full Denture Work Per Arch

 For patients needing a complete arch replacement, full dentures are a fantastic solution.
 The lab work involved is extensive, which is reflected in the fee.
 You can generally expect the lab fee for upper or lower full dentures to be between $80 and $100 or more per arch.
 This fee covers the detailed process of crafting a comfortable, functional, and natural-looking prosthetic that restores a patient’s smile and confidence.

-Partial Dentures and Other Removables
+What About Partial Dentures and Removables?

 When a patient only needs to replace a few missing teeth, a partial denture is often the perfect fit.
 The lab fees for partials are usually lower than for full dentures, typically ranging from $50 to $80 or more per arch.
 The final amount depends on the complexity of the design and the materials used.
 Each partial is a custom-made appliance, designed to fit seamlessly with the patient’s existing teeth, ensuring a secure fit and a beautiful result.